yishayhaz/yasa/readme.md

-# Welcome to Shoppa-UI ✨
+# Welcome to Yasa ✨